From Scratch (band): Pacific Plate

 After the "Global Hockets" European tour, Darryn Harkness left From Scratch and the group continued as a trio, developing a new piece called "Pacific Plate".
 Referencing volcanic and tectonic themes, it was described as "a tribute to the generally dormant, largely silent, seldom seen, and often forgotten forces, that have shaped the face of the planet over millennia".

 The work again incorporated improvised sections bridging structured modules, and introduced more new instruments, including the "Water cooler drum kit", "Rod-Baschet" (named in tribute to the Baschet Brothers, with stroked glass rods activating a stainless steel resonator disc), Foley trays and "Gloop-drum" (a combination drum and string instrument, reminiscent of the ektara).
 Like "Global Hockets", the piece also included projected visuals, but of a much lower-tech variety (16mm film projected onto a Venetian blind).
 It ended with a chorus of whistling kettles and spinning ceramic plates.

-"Pacific Plate" premiered in 2000 at the Taupo Arts Festival.
+"Pacific Plate" premiered in 2000 at the Taupō Arts Festival.
 It was also performed in Auckland and Wellington before being toured in Austria (Salzburg and Hall in Tirol) in 2001.
 The piece was also recorded and broadcast on Radio New Zealand in 2004, but the recording has as yet not been released.